OutSystems/docs-product/src/develop/ui/forms/form-use.md

 # Use a Form to Group Input Widgets

-You can use a Form widget to allow end-users to enter data and store it in database records.
+You can use a Form widget to allow end users to enter data and store it in database records.

 ## In Reactive Web and Mobile